School of Medicine, Center for Healthy Communities

 University of California, Riverside

-Dr. Brandon Brown is an Associate Professor at University of California Riverside's Center for Healthy Communities.
-His research interests include both the local and global impact and ethics of prevention of human papillomavirus virus (HPV) other sexually transmitted infections (STIs) including HIV, as well as ethical issues related to payment in research.
+Dr. Brandon Brown's research interests include both the local and global impact and ethics of prevention of human papillomavirus virus (HPV) other sexually transmitted infections (STIs) including HIV, as well as ethical issues related to payment in research.
 He has received funding from the National Institutes of Health (NIH), FHI360, Merck Pharmaceuticals, UC Riverside, and the Patient-Centered Outcomes Research Institute (PCORI) to conduct his research, working closely with community partners.

 Brown arrived at UCR in July 2015 after working for four years at the University of California, Irvine.
 His research activities included epidemiological work on HIV and HPV-related disease, and cancer prevention among underserved populations including female sex workers, men who have sex with men, and transgender women in Peru, Mexico and Nigeria.
 He was founder and director of the Global Health Research Education and Translation program and a faculty mentor for the California Alliance for Minority Participation program.